mildsunrise/guifi-earth/README.md

 easily, see the [Tweaking](#tweaking) section.

-To try it, you can download a standard, pre-built KML file from [here][dl-kml] and open it in Google Earth.
-You can also use it offline (but the links to the official site won't work, of course).
+To try it, you can download a standard, pre-built KML file from [here][dl-kml] and open it in Google Earth. **Make sure to read some [use recommendations] [use-googleearth]!** You can also use it offline (but the links to the official site won't work, of course).

 ###### Google Earth screenshots
 With [`VILCastellRistol`](http://guifi.net/node/38759) and its coverage: